cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/2020-07-18-SSM-SessionManager.md

 1. create a custom AWS IAM instance profile that provides permissions for only Session Manager actions on the instances.
 2. can create a policy to provide the permissions needed for logs of session activity to be sent to Amazon S3 and CloudWatch Logs.
    - IAM console > Policies > Create policy > `SessionManagerPermissions`
-3. Attach an IAM Role to an Instance and <font color=blue> Attach or Replace an Instance Profile </font>
+3. Attach an IAM Role to an Instance and <font color=LightSlateBlue> Attach or Replace an Instance Profile </font>
    - Roles > Create role > AWS service > EC2 > Permissions > `SessionManagerPermissions`
    - Role name (name for the IAM instance profile) > `MySessionManagerInstanceProfile`.